ArkEcosystemArchive/docs-legacy/docs/guidebook/guides/desktop.md

 Please do not submit Pull-Requests (PRs) unless they solve an urgent problem.

 ## Pinned: Help us with translations
-Collaborate with other translators on our OneSky project and help us get wallet translated in other languages  http://osjc1wl.oneskyapp.com/collaboration/project?id=95031
+Collaborate with other translators on [our OneSky project](http://osjc1wl.oneskyapp.com/collaboration/project?id=95031) and help us get wallet translated in other languages.

 Please do not submit Pull-Requests (PRs) for translations, but use the link above!